braverymedia/braveryweb/newsletter/higher-ed-hot-takes-19-could-employee-transfers.md

 ---
-title: "Higher Ed Hot Takes #19 - Could employee transfers be the key to retention?"
+title: Could employee transfers be the key to retention?
 description: This week, what if transfer opportunities could solve Higher Ed's retention problem?
 issue: 19
 date: 2023-01-17
+cover:
+  image: heht/HEHT-19-neuron-transfer_kqydfw.jpg
+  alt: Neurons firing in a dark space.
 ---

 Could employee transfers be the key to retention?